AtomLinter/linter-sass-lint/README.md

 ### Settings

-There are two options you can configure either within the plugin or by editing your `~/.atom/config.cson` file.
+There are three options you can configure either within the plugin or by editing your `~/.atom/config.cson` file.

 * `executablePath` - this is the path to a locally installed `sass-lint` package (by default the latest version of `sass-lint` version will be included with and used by this plugin when it is installed).